Dems hit McConnell, who says GOP won’t back debt limit boost

 Congress suspended the debt ceiling — the limit on federal borrowing — two years ago, but that suspension expires July 31.

-The Treasury Department can get by for short periods using accounting maneuvers, but it is unclear when it would exhaust that option.
-Some have suggested the government could run out of cash during August, when Congress is scheduled to be on recess.
+The Treasury Department can free up cash for short periods using accounting maneuvers, but it is unclear when it would exhaust that option.
+Some have suggested the government could run out of money during August, when Congress is scheduled to be on recess.

-A Senate GOP filibuster of legislation raising the debt limit would mean the chamber’s 50 Democrats would need support from 10 Republicans — support that McConnell suggested will not be there.
+To overcome a Senate GOP filibuster of legislation raising the debt limit, the chamber’s 50 Democrats would need support from 10 Republicans, which McConnell suggested will not be there.

-On Tuesday, McConnell told Punchbowl News, “I can’t imagine a single Republican in this environment that we’re in now, this free-for-all for taxes and spending, to vote to raise the debt limit.”
-Punchbowl News is a publication that covers Capitol Hill and politics.
+On Tuesday, McConnell said, “I can’t imagine a single Republican in this environment that we’re in now, this free-for-all for taxes and spending, to vote to raise the debt limit.”
+McConnell confirmed those remarks Wednesday to The Associated Press, a day after making them to Punchbowl News, a publication that covers Capitol Hill and politics.

+One option would be for Democrats to include the language in an enormous bill financing many government agencies next year that Congress is beginning to craft.
+A failure to enact that measure by Sept.
+30, the end of the federal budget year, could produce a government shutdown.

-One option would be for Democrats to include the language in a $3.5 trillion bill they plan to write financing environment, health, education and family programs.
+Democrats could also include a debt limit provision in the $3.5 trillion bill they plan to write financing environment, health, education and family programs.
 Democrats plan to use a budget maneuver to shield that bill from a filibuster, but it may not be ready for months.

-Senate Finance Committee Chairman Ron Wyden, D-Ore., told reporters McConnell is trying to “hold the American economy hostage.”
-He said Democrats would deal with the problem “quickly” but offered no specifics.

-“There is no compromise here.
-We don’t compromise with America paying its bills,” said Sen. Elizabeth Warren, D-Mass.